 I have no use whatsoever for projections or forecasts.
 They create an illusion of apparent precision.
 The more meticulous they are, the more concerned you should be.
 We never look at projections … —Warren Buffett

 Intelligence and a high IQ are not normally associated with stupidity.
-But research suggests that our propensity to make rash, foolish or irrational decisions is often not related to our IQ.
+But behavioural economics suggests that our propensity to make rash, foolish or irrational decisions is often not related to our IQ.
 No one is immune from making daft decisions and our reliance on IQ and educational qualifications as an indicator of competence can be a recipe for disaster.
 When the business culture gives too much reverence to people with certain qualifications and skills this can lead to rewarding decisions based mainly upon intuition rather than evidence.

 CAVE Men!
 Colleagues Against Virtually Everything.
 People invest a lot of time and effort into their existing strategy or ideas.
 Dan Ariely calls this the not-invented here bias.
-People have a tendency to value their own ideas significantly more than others’ ideas.
+People also have a tendency to value their own ideas significantly more than others’ ideas.
 This can result in obsessive focus on poor ideas and probably explains some of the less successful decisions that we come across in business.

 Confirmation bias also means that we tend to ignore information that does not align with our existing beliefs.
 We subconsciously seek and are drawn to evidence that confirms our view of the world.
 People are very good at overlooking facts that undermine their opinions and will follow the crowd that most closely supports those beliefs.